-"MANUAL OF PSYCHOMETRY"-The dawn of a new civilization"-Explaining the discovery by which mankind may acquire the command of all knowledge.-"The like of this work is not to be found in the whole literature of the past."-Home Journal, New York-"A discovery which the future historian must place among the noblest and greatest of this great epoch of human thought"-Theosophist Madras, India.
-Price by mail \$2.16.
+"MANUAL OF PRYCHOMETRY"-The dawn of a new civilization"-Explaining the discovery a new civilization"-Explaining the discovery by which mankind may acquire the command of all knowledge. -"The like of this work is not to be found in the whole literature of the past."-Home Journal, New York-"A discovery which the future historian must place among the noblest and greatest of this great epoch of human thought"-Theosophist Madras, India, Price by mail \$2.16.
 Published by the author, 6 James St., Boston.

-THE NEW EDUCATION-Moral, Industrial, Hygienic, Intellectual-Third edition.
-Price by mail \$1.50-No work on this subject has by mail \$1.50-No work on this subject has ever received greater commendation from the enlightened.
+THE NEW EDUCATION - Moral, Industrial, Hygienic, Intellectual - Third edition.
+Price Hygienic, Intellectual-Third edition.
+Price by mail \$1.50-No work on this subject has ever received greater commendation from the enlightened.
 Rev. B. F. Barrett, one of the most eminent writers of his church says: "We are perfectly charmed with your book, I regard it as by far the most valuable work on education ever published.
 Your work is destined in my judgment to inaugurate a new era in popular education."
 Address the author. author.

-CHART OF SARCOGNOMY - 21x31 inches, Price by mail \$1.00.
+SARCOGNOMY - 21x31 inches, CHART Price by mail \$1:00.
 Sarcognomy explains the relations of soul, brain and body, and the scientific basis of rational therapeutics.